Text and Data Mining

 Text and Data Mining is permitted; however, World Scientific Publishing does not provide a specific API nor do they make datasets available.
 Bot prevention technology is in place and access to the platform will automatically be cut off following 200 downloads in a short time.

-Please contact the ASU Library Researcher Support before attempting to conduct TDM in the World Scientific Publishing platform so we can coordinate access on your behalf.
+Before attempting to conduct TDM in the World Scientific Publishing platform please contact ASU Library Researcher Support.
+We will help coordinate access on your behalf.